-The West Virginia Mountaineer Short Film Festival invites submissions in video/film, animation, VR, video installation & performance to its 12th edition, which takes place April 10 – 12, 2025 on the campus of West Virginia University.
-We’re looking for innovative, provocative, highly charged and deeply personal works in a variety of genres and exploring multiple themes.
-This year we also welcome submissions to a special thematic category, exploring new insights into evolving definitions and understandings of Space, in all of its many contexts.
-Deadline for entries is March 1, 2025.
+The West Virginia Mountaineer Short Film Festival invites submissions in video/film, animation, VR, video installation & performance to its 13th edition, which takes place March 5 - 8, 2026 on the campus of West Virginia University.
+We’re looking for innovative, provocative, highly charged and deeply personal works in a variety of genres, both traditional and experimental.
+This year we also welcome submissions to a special thematic category, exploring new insights into evolving definitions and understandings of Time, in any context.
+Deadline for entries is February 6, 2026.

 Whether you’re an emerging fine artist, student filmmaker or seasoned pro, the West Virginia Mountaineer Short Film Festival invites your creative and progressively minded submissions in video, film and animation.
 We screen short narrative films and experimental artworks alike, and welcome all genres: narrative, documentary, video art, experimental animation, comedy, sci/fi, 2D/3D animation, low budget/no budget and that which eludes categorization.
 Run by artists and art students, we celebrate the bold, the funny, the well-made, the imaginative and the enigmatic.
 We look for quality in form and depth in content and ideas, whether spectacularly unorthodox or time-honored in approach.
 Above all, we value authenticity.